Workflow-Manager-admin/recipe-explorer-138345-138356/recipe_frontend/README.md

 - **Fast**: Minimal dependencies for quick loading times
 - **Simple**: Easy to understand and modify

+## API Configuration

+The frontend expects the backend (FastAPI) to be available at `/api` (relative to frontend) or you may override the backend API address by setting the `REACT_APP_API_URL` environment variable before building or starting:

+- To point at a backend running locally:
+  `REACT_APP_API_URL=http://localhost:8000 npm start`

+- To use relative /api (when using a proxy):
+  (no variable needed)

 ## Getting Started

 In the project directory, you can run: